Decimal Day: Subsequent changes

 The decimal halfpenny (1/2p), which had been introduced in 1971, remained in circulation until 1984, when its value had been greatly reduced by inflation.
 It was not struck, save for collectors' sets, following 1983, with those dated 1984 struck only as proofs, or in uncirculated mint sets.
 The decimal halfpenny was demonetised on 31 December 1984.
 The 50p piece was reduced in size in 1997, following the reduction in size of the 5p in 1990 and the 10p in 1992 (the large versions of all the three have been demonetised).
 The 1p and 2p underwent a compositional change from bronze to plated steel in 1992.
 However, both coins remain valid back to 1971, the only circulating coins on Decimal Day that are still valid.

 In 1982, the word "new" in "new penny" or "new pence" was removed from the inscriptions on coins, and was replaced by the number of pence in the denomination (for example, "ten pence" or "fifty pence").
 This coincided with the introduction of a new 20p coin, which from the outset bore simply the legend "twenty pence".

-A £1 coin was introduced in 1983, and a £2 coin in 1997.
+A £1 coin was introduced into circulation in 1983, and a £2 coin in 1998 (although a series of commemorative uni-metallic £2 coins had been issued between 1986 and 1996 to celebrate special occasions).